Edon Zhegrova: Club career

-Early career
+Early career / Genk

 Zhegrova is a product of youth team systems of the different Kosovan and Belgian sides.
 In 2012, he was chosen as the best player of the Milan Junior Camp which was held in Kosovo.

-Genk

 On 22 March 2017, Zhegrova joined Belgian First Division A side Genk.
-On 10 September 2017, he made his debut in a 1–1 away draw against Gent after coming on as a substitute at 80th minute in place of Ruslan Malinovskyi.
+On 10 September 2017, he made his debut in a 1–1 away draw against Gent after coming on as a substitute in the 80th minute in place of Ruslan Malinovskyi.

 Basel

 Period on loan

 On 4 February 2019, Genk announced the loan of Zhegrova to Swiss Super League side Basel.
 On the same day later, the Swiss club confirmed that he had joined on a one and a half season loan contract and received squad number 30.
-On 23 February 2019, he made his debut in a 2–0 away win against Neuchâtel Xamax after coming on as a substitute at 83rd minute in place of Valentin Stocker.
+On 23 February 2019, he made his debut in a 2–0 away win against Neuchâtel Xamax after coming on as a substitute in the 83rd minute in place of Valentin Stocker.
 He scored his first goal for his new club on 25 September 2019 in the home match in the St. Jakob Stadium against Zürich as Basel won 4–0.
 It was the third goal of the game.

 Return as a permanent player

 On 22 September 2020, Zhegrova signed a three-year contract with Swiss Super League club Basel and received squad number 30.
 Five days later, he made his debut in a 1–0 away win against Servette after being named in the starting line-up.
 Seven days after debut, Zhegrova scored his first goal for Basel in his third appearance for the club in a 3–2 home win over Luzern in Swiss Super League.

-On 14 January the club announced that Zhegrova had transferred out and signed for French team Lille OSC for undisclosed fee.
+On 14 January the club announced that Zhegrova had transferred out and signed for French team Lille for undisclosed fee.
 During his three years with the club from January 2019 to January 2022 Zhegrova played a total of 89 games for Basel scoring a total of 15 goals.
 60 of these games were in the Swiss Super League, 3 in the Swiss Cup, 11 in the Europa League and Conference League and 15 were friendly games.
 He scored 9 goals in the domestic league, 2 in the Conference League and the other 4 were scored during the test games.